Governance and Code Of Ethics

 - The qualifications and independence of the external auditor and the appropriateness of his methodology and accounting approach; and,

 - The quality of internal controls as reported by the internal audit function and independent auditors.

-- Investment & Risk Management Committee –The purpose of this Committee is to foster a strong risk management culture within the Company and to direct and oversee the management of risk.
+- Investment & Risk Management Committee – The Investment & Risk Management Committee is outsourced to Sagicor Life Jamaica Limited.
+The purpose of this Committee is to foster a strong risk management culture within the Company and to direct and oversee the management of risk.
 The Committee annually reviews the Company’s significant risks within an enterprise risk management framework and assures itself that management has in place policies and processes to manage these risks, including statutory, legal and regulatory risks.
 The Company’s appetite for risk is managed through the use of tolerances, limits and standards aligned to policy, which the Committee monitors on a regular basis.
 In particular, the Committee concerns itself with enterprise financial stability, which it routinely monitors.
 The Committee is also responsible for approving financial transactions outside of management’s delegated authorities.

-- Corporate Governance and Ethics Committee – This Committee is responsible for establishing the framework of corporate governance principles, policies, and procedures for the Group and for overseeing practice consistent with requirements.
+- Corporate Governance and Ethics Committee – The Corporate Governance and Ethics Committee is outsourced to Sagicor Life Jamaica Limited.
+This Committee is responsible for establishing the framework of corporate governance principles, policies, and procedures for the Group and for overseeing practice consistent with requirements.
 It develops standards of performance for the board, directors and senior officers and routinely evaluates performance against these standards, including compliance with the Group’s Code of Business Conduct and Ethics.
 The Committee is also responsible for developing policy and procedures and for overseeing:

-- Human Resource Committee – This Committee sits at the Group level and oversees:
+- Human Resource Committee – The Human Resource Committee is outsourced to Sagicor Group Jamaica Limited.
+This Committee sits at the Group level and oversees: